 Vai beach is one of the best known beaches on Crete, famed for being surrounded by a forest of palm trees — often marketed as Europe’s last palm forest.
 The beach itself is on the east coast and is fairly isolated from most resorts but it is easy to reach by car and coach trips also run there.

-There are also water sports facilities for thrillseekers, although many beaches offer these so it isn’t worth travelling a long way just for these.
+In peak season there are also water sports facilities for thrillseekers, although many beaches offer these so it isn’t worth travelling a long way just for these.
 The water is beautifully clear as is visible in both photos above, and the sand is finer than on many beaches in Crete which does make it appear more like a paradise beach than many.
 The trees provide shade to the rear of the beach, and if you want shade near the water you can opt to pay for an umbrella, or if you have room in your suitcase you could take a pop-up tent (there are many options — e.g. this one from amazon).
 In summer months the sand on the beach will get uncomfortably hot between 11am and 5pm so take some suitable footwear.

 The journey to Vai takes around 30 mins from Sitea, 1 hour from Makrys-Gialos or Xerokampos, and around 90–100 minutes from Ierapetra or Agios Nikolaos.
 The roads aren’t too busy even in peak season and are of good quality, but some routes can have a lot of twists and turns at times.